 The Interplay of Thoughts and Emotions: Navigating the Complexities of Feeling

-Faux feeling words are words that masquerade as emotions or feelings but are not genuine or authentic.
-They are used to hide one's true emotions or to create a certain impression.
-For example, saying "I'm fine" or "I love it" when actually feeling upset or unhappy.
-These faux feeling words can be difficult to detect, but they can also be damaging to relationships, as they undermine trust and authenticity in communication.
-To build strong and positive relationships, it is important to be aware of our own emotions and to strive for honesty and sincerity in our interactions with others.
+Feeling words are terms that masquerade as emotions or feelings but are not genuine or authentic.
+These 'faux feeling' words can be misleading, obscuring one's true emotions to create a certain impression.
+For instance, claiming "I'm fine" or "I love it" while actually feeling upset or unhappy.
+Marshall Rosenberg, in his work on Nonviolent Communication, emphasizes the importance of distinguishing between such faux feelings and authentic emotions.
+He suggests that using inauthentic feeling words can damage relationships by undermining trust and authenticity in communication.
+For building strong, positive relationships, it's crucial to be aware of our genuine emotions and strive for honesty and sincerity in our interactions.

-When thoughts and emotions become intertwined, it can result in a distorted understanding of our feelings.
-This happens when we allow our thoughts to dictate how we perceive and interpret our emotions.
-For example, if we feel sad about a situation but our thoughts tell us that we shouldn't feel that way, it can lead to additional negative emotions like guilt or shame.
-On the other hand, if our thoughts tell us we should feel happy in a certain situation but we actually feel sad, we may ignore our true feelings, leading to a sense of disconnection from ourselves and our emotions.
-To have a clearer and more accurate understanding of our feelings, it is crucial to be mindful of our thoughts and to try to separate them from our emotions as much as possible.
+When thoughts and emotions intertwine, they can distort our understanding of our feelings.
+This occurs when we let our thoughts dictate how we perceive and interpret our emotions.
+For example, feeling sad about a situation but thinking we shouldn't feel that way can lead to additional negative emotions like guilt or shame.
+Conversely, if we think we should be happy in a certain situation but actually feel sad, we might ignore our true feelings, leading to disconnection from ourselves and our emotions.
+Rosenberg advises practicing mindfulness of our thoughts and working to separate them from our emotions for a clearer, more accurate understanding of our feelings.

-Words that often come after "I feel" but are not actually emotions or physical sensations are judgments about others or about ourselves.
-For example, words like "abandoned" or "betrayed" describe how we feel about others' actions, while words like "inadequate" or "worthless" describe our own self-image.
-These types of words can obstruct compassionate communication and connection with others.
-On the other hand, using words like "that" or names, nouns, or pronouns after "I feel" usually does not describe true emotions.
-Instead, they describe thoughts, opinions, evaluations, or criticisms.
-Phrases like "I feel like" or "I feel as if" are often followed by images or thoughts, not emotions.
-To improve the connection and understanding in relationships, it is suggested to use words that describe emotions or sensations instead of judgmental words or thoughts.
+Words often following "I feel" that aren't emotions or physical sensations are usually judgments about others or ourselves.
+Words like "abandoned" or "betrayed" express how we feel about others' actions, while "inadequate" or "worthless" reflect our self-image.
+Rosenberg points out that such words can obstruct compassionate communication and connection with others.
+Conversely, using words like "that" or names, nouns, or pronouns after "I feel" usually indicates thoughts, opinions, evaluations, or criticisms rather than true emotions.
+Phrases like "I feel like" or "I feel as if" are typically followed by images or thoughts, not emotions.
+Rosenberg advocates for using words that describe genuine emotions or sensations instead of judgmental words or thoughts to improve connection and understanding in relationships.

 Introduction to Emotional Injuries